MaxC24/legendary-spark/README.md

 #### To run the app locally:

 - Pull the repo from github.
-- Create a virtual env in the repo folder for example: `virtualenv .`
+- Create a virtual environment in the repo folder, for example by using virtualenv: `virtualenv .`
+- Start the virtual environment.
-- run the following commands:
+- then run the following commands:

   `pip install -r requirements.txt`